NVIDIA-AI-IOT/a2j_handpose_3d/README.md

 # Hand Posture Estimation

-This repository implements a training pipeline for Anchor to Joint [A2J](https://jonathantompson.github.io/NYU_Hand_Pose_Dataset.htm) paper to train a hand posture estimation model based on depthmaps.
-We will use NYU Hands dataset to train out model. <br/>
+This repository implements a training pipeline for Anchor to Joint [A2J](https://arxiv.org/abs/1908.09999) paper to train a hand posture estimation model based on depth maps.
+We will use [NYU Hands dataset](https://jonathantompson.github.io/NYU_Hand_Pose_Dataset.htm) to train our model. <br/>
 The original authors did a great job publishing their code in the following repository [Link](https://github.com/zhangboshen/A2J) <br/>
-The main reason for a new pipeline is to modify number of joints, adding vizualization, and some preprocessing step to be able to run realtime infrence with [**Azure Kinect** camera](https://azure.microsoft.com/en-us/services/kinect-dk/).<br/>
+The main reason for a new pipeline is to modify the number of joints, adding visualization, and some preprocessing steps to be able to run real time inference with [**Azure Kinect** camera](https://azure.microsoft.com/en-us/services/kinect-dk/).<br/>
-**NOTE** Please refer to the following repository for running realtime inference on a Jetson platform [Link](FILL ME)
+**NOTE** Please refer to the following repository for running realtime inference on a Jetson platform after training the model [Link](https://github.com/NVIDIA-AI-IOT/realtime_handpose_3d)

 * [Download the dataset](#download_dataset)
 * [Setup Constants](#setup_constants)